NHSDigital/IOPS-FHIR-Simplifier-Backup/README.md

 Docs on [creating variables for a respository](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository).
 Docs on [creating secrets for a respository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

+## Schedule to run

+The action is set to run hourly by default in the [action file](.github/workflows/backup.yml#L6).

+To help with calculating the time correctly see [Cronitor - a cron job calculator](https://crontab.guru/) Further info on using a [scheduled cron job](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) in an action.

+### API request:
+* See Firely docs on project zip using the [Simplifier API](https://docs.fire.ly/projects/Simplifier/features/api.html#project-zip-api)

 ## Configuration of GITHUB_TOKEN

 GITHUB_TOKEN has been setup with the default permissions granted to run workflows in this repository, for more details see [GitHub docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#setting-the-permissions-of-the-github_token-for-your-repository).